-When I am consulting with naturopathy clients, we spend much of our time talking about food, or more specifically how to improve the nutritional quality of their weekly food intake in a way that is achievable and sustainable for them. i.e. personalised eating plans that take into account their metabolism, digestion, lifestyle or illnesses.
-It’s all about eating in a way that serves their particular health needs.
+When I am working with my naturopathy clients, we spend quite a lot of time talking about food, or more specifically how to improve the nutritional quality of their weekly food intake in a way that is achievable and sustainable for them. i.e. personalised eating plans that take into account their metabolism, digestion, lifestyle or illnesses.
+It’s all about eating in a way that serves your particular health needs.

 Everyone is unique but there are some general eating guidelines that apply to all of us regardless of our individuality.